 OPAL Science Sessions

-We are proud to offer a range of sessions to complement your classroom learning, including our outdoor OPAL science sessions.
-We currently offer three different sessions.
+We are proud to offer our outdoor science sessions to complement your classroom learning, following the Open Air Laboratories (OPAL) citizen science programme.
+You can learn more information at the OPAL website, https://www.opalexplorenature.org/.
+We currently offer two of their sessions.
 These are:

 - Bugs Count – Do you know what bugs are living near you?
 Take part in Bugs Count and discover the incredible variety of invertebrates that make their homes around us.
 Your findings will help scientists learn more about the distribution of invertebrates across the country and how the urban environment may be affecting them.